yegor256/blog/_drafts/reflection.md

 {% jb_picture_body %}

 There are many situations when reflection can "help" you.
-Let's go through all of them and see why the coupling is unnecessary and harmful.
+Let's go through all of them and see why the coupling they add to the code is unnecessary and harmful.

 ## Type Checking and Casting